October 1, 2016

 From Manhattan With Love Book #3

-2017 RITA® Award finalist in Long Contemporary Romance!
+2017 RITA® Award winner in Long Contemporary Romance!

 ”The character quote snippets are priceless, but it's definitely the slow¬building, sizzling romance and the amazing connection she gives her duo that makes for an unforgettable read.
 4.5* TOP PICK!” – Debbie Haupt.
 RT Book Reviews